Configuring ChatGPT in Merlin Backoffice ® Flex

 For MagicEdit, this corresponds to the maximum number of tokens it must process per day.

-The limit forces MagicEdit to slow down so as not to generate processing refusals by the robot.
+The limit therefore forces it to slow down so as not to generate a processing refusal by the robot.

 In the free version, the default value is only 40,000 tokens per day.